-Within the United States, the National Oceanographic and Atmospheric Administration (NOAA) estimate that 60 to 70 fatalities and about 10 times as many injuries occur from lightning strikes every year.
+Within the United States, the National Oceanographic and Atmospheric Administration (NOAA) estimates that 60 to 70 fatalities and about 10 times as many injuries occur from lightning strikes every year.
 While the probability of being struck by lightning is low, the odds are significantly greater when a storm is in the area and proper safety precautions are not followed.

 When Thunder Roars, Go Indoors!

 The National Weather Service has implemented a voluntary recognition program for communities to enhance awareness of the dangers of lightning.
 There is no safe place outside when thunderstorms are in the area.
 If you hear thunder, you are likely within striking distance of the storm.
-Just remember, When Thunder Roars, Go Indoors!
+Just remember, When thunder roars, go indoors!
 Too many people wait far too long to get to a safe place when thunderstorms approach.
 Unfortunately, these delayed actions lead to many of the lightning deaths and injuries in the U.S.